 What English language proficiency tests do you accept?
 We accept both of the following tests (only 1 score submission is required):

-• Test of English as a Foreign Language (TOEFL).
-The minimum score for admission to the BSD is 104 overall with subscores of 26 each.
+- Test of English as a Foreign Language (TOEFL).
+The minimum score for admission to the BSD is 100 overall with subscores of no less than 26 in Reading, Writing, and Listening, and no less than 22 in Speaking.

 How do I know if my application is complete?
 You can login to the online application to monitor the receipt of your test scores and letters of recommendation.
 Please note: uploaded materials such as transcripts, research and personal statements, and CVs will not appear in your online application pdf.